-In the fully deterministic spacetime model, the preexisting laws of classical mechanics and general relativity are assumed to be in place while quantum phenomena are caused by an additional small stochastic component in the knowledge of the observer.
-This model is characterized by fully deterministic location in fully deterministic spacetime with fully deterministic laws of physics, impaired by an inherent limit on observability of spacetime location.
+In the fully deterministic spacetime model, the preexisting laws of general relativity, including classical mechanics, are assumed to be in place while quantum phenomena are caused by an additional small stochastic component in the knowledge of the observer.
+This model is characterized by fully deterministic location in fully deterministic spacetime with fully deterministic laws of physics, impaired by an inherent limit on observability of deterministic spacetime locations.